micmejia/bible-dump/NKJV/Zechariah/Zech 1.md

 And the man who stood among the myrtle trees answered and said, "These _are the ones_ whom the Lord has sent to walk to and fro throughout the earth."

 ###### 11
-So they answered the Angel of the Lord, who stood among the myrtle trees, and said, "We have walked to and fro throughout the earth, and behold, all the earth is [^a]resting quietly." ## The Lord Will Comfort Zion
+So they answered the Angel of the Lord, who stood among the myrtle trees, and said, "We have walked to and fro throughout the earth, and behold, all the earth is resting quietly." ## The Lord Will Comfort Zion

 ###### 12
 Then the Angel of the Lord answered and said, "O Lord of hosts, how long will You not have mercy on Jerusalem and on the cities of Judah, against which You were angry these seventy years?"